Food hygiene ratings given to two St Helens takeaways

 Advertisement

-And Coffee & Crystal's, at 35 Westfield Street, St Helens was also given a score of four on November 15.
+And Just Wings, at 53 Ormskirk Street, St Helens was also given a score of three on November 17.